xdd666t/getx_template/README.md

 ## Renderings

-- Plug-in effect
+- Plugin effect

-  - Take a look at the effect diagram used by the plug-in.
-The style refers to the fish_redux plug-in style.
+  - Take a look at the effect diagram used by the plugin.
+The style refers to the fish_redux plugin style.
   - There are some optional functions, so make it into a multi-button style, you can operate according to your own needs

 ![getx_template](https://cdn.jsdelivr.net/gh/CNAD666/MyData/pic/flutter/blog/getx_plugin_show.gif)